jcarloscid/oauthsso/README.md

 	* Left column
 	* Right column
 	* Right column product
-* Can be added to any _Smarty_ template files be means of a custom hook (`{$HOOK_OASSO_CUSTOM nofilter}`).
+* Can be added to any _Smarty_ template files by means of a custom hook (`{$HOOK_OASSO_CUSTOM nofilter}`).
-* Supports shop front customization by adding custom CSS and Custom JavaScript.
+* Supports shop front customization by adding custom CSS and custom JavaScript.
-* Supports **role mapping** (user's roles provided by the Identity Server can be mapped to PrestaShop customer groups, wich allow to implement these roles on your shop).
+* Supports **role mapping** (user's roles provided by the Identity Server can be mapped to PrestaShop customer groups, which allows to implement these roles on your shop).
-* Allows to send notifications to administrators and/or customers.
+* Allows to send notifications to administrators and/or customers when a new customer is registered via SSO.
 * Supports **account linking** (users coming from the Identity Server can be linked to existing customers on your shop by means of their email address).
 * Supports registration data validation (confirm new customers data).

 ## Install and configure

 Install as any other module on PrestaShop using the file `oauthsso.zip`.

 Click on **Configure** after installing the module.
 Read the explanations on the admin panel to understand how to configure the module.